SyedMSawaid/cinema-calc/README.md

 On backend, all the operations are divided into commands and queries and are called through MediatR.
 This ensures that the application isn't coupled to the presentation layer.

+In future if we want to add another presentation layer, say desktop UI with C#, we can easily add that to our solution since the application layer and the core of application is independent of any presentation layer.
+It can easily be consumed on the desktop application without re-inventing the wheel.

 ## 03. How do you manage state in your application?
 Why did you choose this solution?

 For managing state on the front-end, I chose [React Query](https://tanstack.com/query/latest/docs/framework/react/overview) for its nice and easy to use interface querying and mutation data.
 Using this library, I was able to easily achieve optimistic updates while the data was saved and verified on the backend.